-How do I promote website content?
+How do I do online marketing?

 Selecting the best promotional platforms will depend on the types of content you are promoting and the audiences you are targeting.
 For example, if you are using social media to promote website content to the younger millennial generation, then platforms such as Twitter will be more in line with this demographic.
 On the other hand, if you are trying to reach experienced professionals, you will bring in more interested readers through LinkedIn.

 How do I attract customers to my website?